*This article was updated on April 27, 2020.

 As a business person you understand the importance of effective and efficient work.
 There’s nothing more frustrating than spinning your wheels — and spending your money — on efforts that fail to produce positive outcomes.
 Wellmark understands this as well.
 And with Wellmark’s value-based care model, you’ll get the same approach to your health plan that you take to your business.
-Value-based care incentivizes efficiency over waste, provides real benefits and positive outcomes, and results in healthier employees and less spending.
+Value-based care incentivizes efficiency over waste, an purposeful innovation that provides positive outcomes — resulting in healthier employees and less spending.

 What is value-based care?

 Value-based care emphasizes the idea that higher-quality outcomes and lower costs can be achieved by making changes to the way health care is delivered.
 Rather than paying health care providers for services they perform — needed or not — value based care rewards providers for giving proper, effective care that is best for the patient.
 It aims to transform health care from a system that treats disease to one that prevents disease and improves overall health and well-being.